sickmz/microw/README.md

 # Overview
-This is a telegram bot that interacts with Google Sheets and allows you to add, delete, make an expense list and show various graphs.
+This is a telegram bot that allows you to manage your finances on a local `.xlsx` file and add, delete, create an expense list, show charts and set budgets with alerts.
+In addition, you can synchronize it with Google Sheets.
 ## ToC

 - [Demo](#demo)